iliasoroka1/chainflip_agg_contracts/contracts/README.md

 # Chainflip CCM Swap Interface

-This project is a web interface for interacting with various cross-chain and decentralized exchange protocols, including Chainflip, Odos, THORChain, and Maya.
+This project is a web interface for testing contracts with various cross-chain and decentralized exchange protocols, including Chainflip, Odos, THORChain, and Maya.

 ## Prerequisites